-New technology, apps, and IoT give organizations the ability to manage an incredible amount of information, but it also engenders an ever-increasing number of data sources.
-Having access to all sorts of data is great, but when that data’s in many places, there are different rules for each set, and the volume can be overwhelming.
+New technology, apps, and IoT allow organizations to manage an incredible amount of information.
+However, this also creates an ever-increasing number of data sources.
+Access to a variety of data is great.
+But when each data set exists in a separate location and is governed by its own rules, the volume can be overwhelming.

 Use cases for composite apps

 There are many ways to incorporate composite applications into B2B brands, including: